zirangu/phishing_email_detection/README.md

 1. **Embedding Layer**: Converts input text into dense vectors of fixed size.
 2. **SpatialDropout1D Layer**: Regularizes the model by randomly dropping a fraction of the input units.
-3. **LSTM Layer**: Captures long-term dependencies in the text data.
+3. **Algorithmic Layer**: Captures long-term dependencies in the text data.
+This layer is either LSTM, RNN or GRU layer.
 4. **Dense Layer**: Outputs a probability value indicating whether the email is a phishing email.

 ## Dataset